A non-reciprocal model for morphogenesis in symbiosis

+The deformations reported in Fig.~\ref{fig:fig2} do not always reach a steady-state.
+When $\Delta \varepsilon>0$, we frequently observe symbiont particles move away from the range of interaction with the deformable vesicle.
+If this happens, the emergent protrusion retracts and the model cell vesicle recovers its equilibrium shape (SI Movie~1).
+In this region of the parameter space, the lifetime of the interaction depends on $\varepsilon_{hs}$.
+In particular, when $\varepsilon_{hs}/k_B T = 2$, the lifetime of the interaction is so short that the model cells stop interacting before the protrusion can grow.
+Likewise, the invaginations that emerge for $\Delta \varepsilon<0$ are also transient: the opening of the invagination moves, and the symbiont particle ends up fully wrapped.
+See criteria for protrusion and invagination detection in the SI.

-To verify that our simulation results do not depend on the choice of membrane model, we have reproduced the morphology diagram in Fig.~\ref{fig:fig3}A using a different membrane model -- the self-assembled one-particle thick model that can undergo fission (SI Fig.~3)~\cite{Yuan2010}.
-The white diamond symbols in Fig.~\ref{fig:fig3}A correspond to simulations where the self-assembled membrane ruptures upon interaction with the symbiont, and therefore, constitute the region of the parameter space which we cannot properly sample using a triangulated membrane model that cannot change topology.
+To verify that our simulation results do not depend on the choice of membrane model, we have reproduced the morphology diagram in Fig.~\ref{fig:fig3}A using a different model: the self-assembled one-particle thick membrane model that can undergo fission (SI Fig.~3)~\cite{Yuan2010}.
+The white diamond symbols in Fig.~\ref{fig:fig2}A correspond to simulations where the self-assembled membrane ruptures upon interaction with the symbiont, and therefore, constitute the region of the parameter space which we cannot properly sample using a triangulated membrane model that cannot change topology.
 The fixed topology of the membrane model also explains the membrane neck of budded configurations.
+We next discuss the origin of the shape-generating activity in the system, and its coupling to the deformation of the model cell membrane.